 Although there are said to be instructions and directives from the central, provincial, and local authorities for the work of collecting instrumental pieces, no-one has given us a scrap of money, and the expenses of the county Bureau of Culture are reduced year by year.
 Under present conditions, where they can only guarantee annual salaries, they can’t supply any more money to support the work apart from producing a minimal sum for buying necessary goods like tape and paper.
 Thus, all the associations have to perform for free.
 This requires us to record as much as possible in a short time.

 I might add that any tapes were poorly annotated if at all, and haphazardly stored.
 One keen cadre I know in the same area had to use a single tape over and over, transcribing a piece in one village one evening and then re-recording music in another village the next day on top of the old recording.
 But at least he did some work!
 Of course there was a lot more that local scholars could have done, given time and money—like copying gongche scores and ritual manuals, filming rituals, documenting the histories of the associations, and giving detailed descriptions of ritual sequences, as we later aspired to do in our project around several nearby counties.
+But Chinese fieldworkers have now overtaken us.

 Central funds barely reached down to grass-roots level, and cultural cadres did what they could.
 On one hand, they were indigenous to the musics they were documenting, but they were rarely able to afford the time or resources, even if they had the training, to make systematic reports.
 Still, some of the results are impressive.